harinathmakka/credit-risk-analysis/README.md

 # credit-risk-analysis
-SQL + Power BI based Credit Risk Analysis for Loan Applicants
+Data Analysis project on loan approval risk using SQL and Power BI.